 - The information you put on the tag is up to you – we added his name, our first and last names, two phone numbers, and our website.
 We also added “I have a chip” “I growl but don’t bite” and “I am a cat chaser”

-Try the piece on your dog tag and do final trimming as
+- Try the piece on your dog tag and do final trimming as needed

 GLUING THE INFO TO THE DOG TAG – FIRST SIDE